xdu-dux/Coursera_Capstone/C9W4 - Part 2.md

 For this project we need following data set:

-- Skyscrapers and tall buildings in Central business district, City of London, London
+- Skyscrapers and tall buildings in central business district, City of London, London

 > The link of data source
 >